PrivFelixKniest/os-portfolio/README.md

-# PortfoliOS
+# PortfoliOS (Work in Progress)

 PortfoliOS is an Operating System inspired web portfolio built using TypeScript and NextJS.
+It currently features the base of the application and some example project showcases, as well as some placeholders.

+Visit https://felixkniest.com to see a running deployment of this code base.

 ## Thoughts